reedsy/challenges/node-fullstack.md

 You can submit all the answers to this assignment in a **private**, single repository or as a zipped folder, containing markdown and code.
 If you use GitHub, please share your answers with **reedsyapplications**.

+Answering all the questions to a Production-level standard should take approximately 1 or 2 work days.

 **For questions 3-5 use the latest Node LTS**.

 ## 1. About you